-- 3.12 It has been assumed that the Business Rates Reset will be delayed to 2026/27.
-Whilst this change is not confirmed by the Government, a reset based on the current taxbase would appear very unlikely. - 3.13 The Fair Funding Review, business rates baseline reset, and other funding reforms now look set to be pushed back to 2026/27 although this has not been confirmed by the Government so the MTFS assumes that these changes could happen in 2026/27.
-The 2025/26 finance settlement will be the first year of a new spending review period. - 3.14 The MTFS assumes that the full range of changes from the Fair Funding Review will be implemented based on the proposals in the December 2018 consultation paper, plus the latest population estimates (2022) and the latest council tax data.
-It is assumed that the business rates baseline reset will happen in 2026/27. - 3.15 Estimates have been made of the business rates baseline funding levels for 2024/25 onwards and the relative deductions for negative RSG in 2026/27.
-For example in 2024/25, the £2.391m is the amount the Council is projected to retain from its business rates income collected of around £8.97 million (this equates to around 27p in every £1 collected of business rates). - 3.16 The 2022/23 collection rate for West Devon for business rates was 98.95%, which was in the top quartile of all Councils nationally. - 3.17 It is modelled to take £150,000 funding from the business rates retention on an annual basis.
-This would reduce the business rates retention reserve by £450,000 over the next 3 years to smooth the impact of the business rates baseline reset and the future loss of pooling gains.
+- 3.13 It has been assumed that the Business Rates Reset will be delayed to 2026/27.
+Whilst this change is not confirmed by the Government, a reset based on the current taxbase would appear very unlikely. - 3.14 The Fair Funding Review, business rates baseline reset, and other funding reforms now look set to be pushed back to 2026/27 although this has not been confirmed by the Government so the MTFS assumes that these changes could happen in 2026/27.
+The 2025/26 finance settlement will be the first year of a new spending review period. - 3.15 The MTFS assumes that the full range of changes from the Fair Funding Review will be implemented based on the proposals in the December 2018 consultation paper, plus the latest population estimates (2022) and the latest council tax data.
+It is assumed that the business rates baseline reset will happen in 2026/27.

+3.16 Estimates have been made of the business rates baseline funding levels for 2024/25 onwards and the relative deductions for negative RSG in 2026/27.
+For example, in 2024/25, the £2.391m is the amount the Council is projected to retain from its business rates income collected of around £8.97 million (this equates to around 27p in every £1 collected of business rates).